nikkNizz/Drawish/README.md

 Or install and compile directly from **Qt Creator** on Windows, Mac, or Linux, without changing a single line of code!

-On some Linux systems you may need to download the following libraries:
-apt install \
+On some Linux systems, you may need to download the following libraries in order to compile: apt install \
     libfontconfig1-dev \
     libfreetype-dev \